ga-wdi-boston/rails-api/README.md

 * The `app` directory holds the code for our application itself.
 We'll be writing a lot of code here.
 * `bin` hold the binary code for Rails and some of the programs it depends on - better not touch this directory.
 * `config` holds configuration settings for our app and for the things that plug into it.
-This includes things like environmental variables and secret keys, but also things like the routing configuration for our server (which is not part of our Rails app, but which our app plug into). **The `routes.rb` file, in particular, sets up all of the routing for our app.**
+This includes things like environmental variable settings and secret keys, but also things like the routing configuration for our server (which is not part of our Rails app, but which our app plugs into). **The `routes.rb` file, in particular, sets up all of the routing for our app.**
 * `db` holds files related to the structure of the application's database.
 Since the database, like the server, is separate from Rails and not part of our app, it makes sense to keep this outside of the `app` directory.

     > More on this tomorrow.

-* `log` is a place where Rails keeps its log files - records of things that have happened when the app was run.
-Looking through here can sometimes be helpful if we've hit a bug.
+* `log` is a place where Rails keeps its log files - records of things that have happened when the app was running.
+Looking through here can sometimes be helpful if you've hit a bug.
 * `public` holds some static HTML pages that anyone can see, regardless of whether or not they're logged into our app.
-These are typically pages that represent different error our app might have hit, such as `404`.
+These are typically pages that represent different errors our app might have hit, such as `404`.
-* `vendor` holds non-gem software that our app is using.
-Don't worry too much about this one.
+* `vendor` holds non-gem software that our app will use.
+Don't worry too much about this one for now.

 For now, you only need to think about `app`, `config`, and `db` - you probably won't be touching any code outside of those three directories.
 How is that possible?
 Because Rails actually builds out most of these files and folders for you, every time you use it to create a new application.
 That's why it's called a 'framework' - it gives you the skeleton for a brand new app, which you can then customize.

-Now we'll dive into the `app` directory.
+Next, we'll dive into the `app` directory.
 This app in particular has more going on than yours probably will, but it still has all the basic components.

 ```bash
 ./app